Spotting Fake ESA Letters: Your Guide to Legal Documentation

 What Makes an ESA Letter Legitimate?

 A legitimate emotional support animal letter serves as official documentation that validates your need for an ESA.
 Housing providers recognize these letters as part of reasonable accommodation requests under the Fair Housing Act.
-But what exactly makes an ESA letter valid?
+A legitimate ESA letter:

 Required Professional Qualifications